|

 Howard bulleted home a header from close in to end United's eleven-game

-we were the team who were going to go on and win it.
-We at least
+the team who were going to go on and win it.
+We at least deserved a draw,

-one of the two teams that could still deny them, Tranmere Rovers,
+of the two teams that could still deny them, Tranmere Rovers, coming up

 but United welcomed back Jermaine Beckford after three games out